Sub-Module 2.2: The Immutable Fortress — Zero-CVE with ACS Enforcement

 2. Search for legacy-python-api in the Image Name filter

-ACS Vulnerability findings showing 60 CVEs in legacy-python-api
+ACS Vulnerability findings for legacy-python-api

 Filter to show only fixable Critical and Important CVEs to see the most actionable findings:

-ACS filtered view showing 3 fixable Critical/Important CVEs
+ACS filtered view showing fixable Important CVEs

 Step 3: Count the Fixable CVEs